rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

     theorems.

 [^myopicnote]:
-    I've also seen purely deontological agents referred to as myopic, but here I'll be using myopic purely to refer to expected utility maximizers with little to no weight on long-run consequences.
+    I've also seen purely deontological agents referred to as myopic, but here I'll be using myopic just to refer to consequentialists with little to no weight on long-run consequences.